chazkiker2/motley-fold-todo-app/README.md

 ### Link to Project Template

 - Original project template: <https://gitlab.com/duelinmarkers/todo-backend-rocket-rust/-/tree/master/>
--
+- This template was taken from <http://www.todobackend.com/index.html>.
+You can find it by clicking on "Rocket" or "Rust" and finding the "Rust / Rocket" entry

 ### New Feature & Explanation

-- The feature which I chose to implement was a search feature which allows users to hit `/search/<search_query>` to search todos by title (case insensitive)
+- The feature that I chose to implement was a search feature which allows users to hit `/search/<search_query>` to search todos by title (case insensitive)
-- The endpoint has the route `/search/<search_query>` where `search_query` would be the term to search.
+- The endpoint has the route `/search/<search_query>` where `<search_query>>` would be replaced with the term to search.
 - The query is a case-insensitive comparison (i.e., a todo item with the title `"TODO"` would be included in the results from a search at the route `/search/todo`)
 - The query will match if placed anywhere within the title. (i.e., `/search/od` would match titles `"TODO_001"`, `"ODD_TITLE"`, and `"food"` alike)
 - The user will receive a list of all todos with titles that match the given query.
 If no titles match, then the user would receive an empty list.